 - 1. Measure the diameter of the zone of inhibition in millimeters, including the disc.
 Preferably the zone should be read from the bottom of the plate without removing the lid of the petri dish. - 2.
-Use the zone-size interpretative chart to determine whether the organism is resistant, intermediate, or susceptible to the antibiotics tested.
+Use the "zone-size interpretative chart" at the end of this protocol to determine whether the organism is resistant, intermediate, or susceptible to the antibiotics tested.